wilsonlabgroup/scMappR/README.md

 The function `scMappR_and_pathway_analysis` reranks DEGs to generate cell-type specificity scores called cell-weighted fold-changes (cwFold-change). cwFold-changes are the original fold-changes identifiend with bulk differntial analysis that are then scaled by the cell-type specificity of the DEG and the cell-type proportion of the inputted samples.

 ### Running scMappR_and_pathway_analysis
-Users input a list of DEGs, read-depth normalized counts (e.g. TPM, RFPKM, CPM etc.), and a signature matrix into this function.
-Normalized counts should not be log2 adjusted. scMappR then re-weights bulk DEGs by cell-type specific expression from the signature matrix, cell-type proportions from RNA-seq deconvolution and the ratio of cell-type proportions between the two conditions to account for changes gene expression driven by cell-type proportion.
+Users input a list of DEGs (gene name, fdr adjusted p-value, log2(fold-change)), read-depth normalized counts (e.g. TPM, RFPKM, CPM etc.), and a signature matrix (a gene by cell-type matrix populated with the fold-changes of cell-type specificity) into this function.
+Counts do not need to be log2 adjusted. scMappR then re-weights bulk DEGs by cell-type specific expression from the signature matrix, cell-type proportions from RNA-seq deconvolution and the ratio of cell-type proportions between the two conditions to account for changes gene expression driven by cell-type proportion.

 ### Cell-type specific pathway enrichment
 With cwFold-changes calculated, scMappR uses two approaches to utilize cwFold-changes to complete cell-type specific pathway analysis.
 The `two_method_pathway_enrichment` re-ranks DEGs for each cell-type based on their cwFold-change as well as the rank-order change between cwFold-change and bulk fold-changes.
 The function then uses g:Profiler to test for pathway enrichment after the DEGs were re-ordered.

+### Identifying cell-type specific differentially expressed genes.
+With cwFold-changes calculated, scMappR further identifies genes that are differentially expressed in each cell-type.
+These differences in expression are due to gene expression and not cell-type proportion.
+The `cwFoldChange_evaluate` function evaluates the cell-type specificty of cwFold-changes at the gene and cell-type levels.

+At the level of the gene, cwFold-changes are scored so that they sum to 1.
+For each gene, cell-types whose cwFold-change are greater than the cell-type proportion while accounting for an abnormally high proportion of the fold change (+ 3 median absolute deviations from median cell-type specificity) are considered cell-type specific.
+At the level of the cell-type, bulk DEGs and cwFold-changes for each cell-type are correlated.
+The difference in the rank of DEG is also measured.

 ### Secondary scMappR functionalities
 #### processing scRNA-seq count data
-The `process_dgTMatrix_lists` function in the scMappR package contains an automated scRNA-seq processing pipeline where users input scRNA-seq count data, which is made compatible for scMappR and other R packages that analyze scRNA-seq data. scRNA-seq counts are normalized and processed using the Seurat R package (scTransform or Seurat V3 as options).
+The `process_dgTMatrix_lists` function in the scMappR package contains an automated scRNA-seq processing pipeline where users input scRNA-seq count data.
+These data are processed, clustered, and eventually converted into a signature matrix. scRNA-seq counts are normalized and processed using the Seurat R package (scTransform or Seurat V3 as options).
 We then identify cell-types markers and cell-type lavels using Seurat using gene set enrichment methods Fisher's exact-test and GSVA using gene set markers databases from CellMarker and PanglaoDB.
 Finally, custom scripts convert cell-type markers into signature matrices.

 This function can be applied to any scRNA-seq count data, however it can only label cell-types containing human or mouse gene symbols.
 We we apply this pipeline to the scRNA-seq datasets stored in the panglaoDB database every 3 months, allowing us to store hundreds of pre-computed signature matrices for users to apply to their own data.